1Password/scim-examples/PREPARATION.md

 ## Clone this repository

-Before you start the deployment, clone this repository to make sure you have all the files you need and familiarize yourself with the contents of the deployment method you've selected.
+For most advanced deployments, it is recommended that before you start the deployment, clone this repository to make sure you have all the files you need and familiarize yourself with the contents of the deployment method you've selected.

 From the command line: